 This bay has its origin when the crater of this island collapsed below sea level.
 The wet landing is on a beautiful white coral sandy beach.
-This is a favorite island for birdwatchers: red footed-booby, masked boobies, wandering tattlers, lava gulls, whimbrels, yellow-crowned, and black-crowned lava herons, and yellow warblers can be seen in the area.
+This is a favorite island for birdwatchers that allow the following species to be seen: red footed-booby, masked boobies, wandering tattlers, lava gulls, whimbrels, yellow-crowned, and black-crowned lava herons, and yellow warblers.

 Continuing on the trail, visitors climb gradually to the edge of the cliff seeing Red-Foots nesting in the Mangrove trees below.
 Bird watching includes sightings of sharp-beaked finches, large cactus and ground finches, Galapagos doves, and swallow-tailed gulls.
-Reaching the end the trail at the cliff’s edge offers an incredible view of the island and the many birds living there.
+Reaching the end of the trail, at the cliff’s edge an incredible view of the island and the many birds living there can be observed.